-Video shows man allegedly assaulting woman on Fort Lauderdale water taxi
+Video shows man allegedly assaulting woman on Fort Lauderdale Water Taxi

-In the video taken Sunday and shared exclusively with Local 10, a man can be seen pushing the woman down against the side of the boat and then throwing her phone into the water.
+In the video taken Sunday and shared exclusively with Local 10 News, a man can be seen pushing the woman down against the side of the boat and then throwing her phone into the water.

-"He's pushing me down with his body with his elbow to my neck, and it was terrifying he could've broken my neck," said the victim who only identified herself as Szuszann.
+"He's pushing me down with his body with his elbow, like, to my neck, and it was very terrifying," the woman, who only identified herself as Szuszann, said.
+"He could've broken my neck."

 The man can be heard shouting an expletive before tossing the phone overboard and then walking away.

-"A coward.
-A coward hits a woman and then runs away like this"
+"A coward hits a woman, you know, and then runs away like this," she said.

 Copyright 2019 by WPLG Local10.com - All rights reserved.